Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 IV.
 Commercial Bribery

-The paying of commercial bribes, kickbacks and other similar payoffs and benefits to any suppliers or customers are illegal and prohibited by Company policy.
+The paying of commercial bribes, kickbacks and other similar payoffs and benefits to any suppliers or customers is illegal and prohibited by Company policy.

 V. Political Contributions